Robert Harlander

 Examples for projects:

-Flavor physics
+Flavor physics with the gradient flow

 The lifetime and mixing parameters of bound quark states is a prime example for the application of the gradient flow.
 In this project, you will provide important input to the determination of these parameters.